 An underground mine on Barkerville Mountain near Wells has received the support of the B.C.
 Government to expand.

-In a Oct.
-27 news release, the Ministry of Energy, Mines and Low Carbon Innovation announced it had amended permits to expand the existing Bonanza Ledge II underground mine while the Cariboo Gold Project undergoes environmental assessment through the province’s Environmental Assessment Act.
+In an Oct.
+27 news release, the Ministry of Energy, Mines and Low Carbon Innovation announced it had amended permits to expand the existing Bonanza Ledge underground mine while the Cariboo Gold Project undergoes environmental assessment through the province’s Environmental Assessment Act.

 “This new permit enables Osisko to operate two new water-treatment plants, which will substantially improve our overall water management plan and allows us to meet more stringent water-quality criteria and stewardship toward best environmental practices,” he said.